 So, if you want to leave it for others to enjoy — or if you just want to avoid feeling guilty about taking it, or if you think to yourself hey, there’s no challenge to finding sea glass if the whole darned beach is full of it! — then what do you do?

-As I mentioned at the beginning, pretty much every beach in the world has some sea glass washing up on its shores.
+As I mentioned at the beginning in the discussion of “what is sea glass?”, pretty much every beach in the world has some sea glass washing up on its shores.
 There’s just more of a challenge to some beaches than to others.
 And doesn’t a little bit of challenge make it more fun?

 Let’s go back to my local beach.
 Remember how I said that there wasn’t a lot of sea glass coming ashore at our beach?
 Remember how I also said that you can find some if you know where and when to look?